Jakersnell/RCC/_process_docs/HOW-TO-USE.md

 ### How to install

+#### You must have LLVM and LLC version 18.1.7 installed to procede

 To use the compiler by cloning and building the repository follow these steps

 1. clone this repository with git, by using the following commands in your terminal